 3. Improves Investor Stability

 Selling your Dividend Reinvestment Plan Shares is not as straightforward as selling on an open stock exchange.
 When you sell, you sell back to the company, not on the open market.
-This means there is less liquidity, so for the company, this encourages more stability in the investor base.
+This means there is less liquidity, which encourages more stability in the investor base for the company.

 Are Dividend Reinvestment Plans Worth It?